chriscrsmith/chriscrsmith.github.io/research.md

 ![barnswallow](assets/img/barnswallow.jpg)

+To conserve biodiversity it is important to understand how populations diverge into new species.
-In collaboration with Dr. Rebecca Safran’s lab, I hypothesized and compared different models of population history for a widely-distributed species, barn swallows (*Hirundo rustica*), using whole genome sequencing data.
+In collaboration with Dr. Rebecca Safran’s lab, I analyzed the timescale of divergence between barn swallow subspecies (*Hirundo rustica*) using whole genome sequencing data.
 My analysis indicated subspecies divergence to be an order of magnitude more recent than the previously published estimate that was based on mitochondrial DNA.
-I have an ongoing collaboration with the Safran Lab where we are analyzing the geographic population history of the barn swallow subspecies using phylogenetic approaches.
+In this research area, I have an ongoing collaboration with the Safran Lab where we are analyzing the geographic population history of the barn swallow subspecies using phylogenetic approaches.

 ###### Relevant publications:
 (Smith et al. 2018, *Molecular Ecology*).